OFW Canada Express Entry Pathway: From Contract Work to PR

 Do not drain your Philippine savings.
 Keep your BDO or BPI OFW savings account active.
 You may need it for SSS and Pag-IBIG voluntary contributions, family support during the transition, and future RA 9225 dual citizenship property purchases.

 Tax implications: Most OFW positions in the Gulf are tax-free.
-Canada taxes worldwide income.
+Once you are resident in Canada, Canada generally taxes worldwide income.
 Plan for a significant change in take-home pay structure, offset by access to universal healthcare and public education.

 The Spouse and Family Question